 Toner for normal skin.
 Do you need one?

 A hydrating and refreshing toner with vitamin E for your daily needs.
-It absorbs quickly and has a wonderful comforting scent.
+It absorbs quickly and has a wonderfully comforting scent.

 Best Toner for Oily Skin